 What Is True North?

 True north is defined as the direction along the earth’s surface towards the true North Pole or the geographical North Pole.
-It is also known as geodetic north and is different from the magnetic north which is the direction pointed by the compass and from the grid north which is in the direction along the grid lines towards the north.
+It is also known as the geodetic north and is different from the magnetic north, which is the direction pointed by the compass, and from the grid north which is in the direction along the grid lines towards the north.

 What Is Grid North?

-Grid north is defined as the direction which is in northwards along the grid lines on a map projection.
-This term is used for navigation and the deviation of the grid north from the true north is very less.
+Grid north is defined as the direction northward along the grid lines on a map projection.
+This term is used for navigation, and the deviation of the grid north from the true north is very less.

 What Is Magnetic North?

 Magnetic north is defined as the direction which is pointed by the compass needle in response to the earth’s magnetic field.
 The deviation between the true north and the magnetic north varies from place to place as the earth’s magnetic poles are not fixed with respect to its axis.

 Following is the table explaining magnetic north vs true north:

 |It is the north direction pointed by the compass needle which is along the earth’s magnetic field.||It is the geographical north, pointing towards the North Pole.|

 The magnetic dip is defined as the angle made horizontally by the earth’s magnetic field lines.
 It is also known as dip angle or magnetic inclination and was discovered by Georg Hartmann in the year 1544.
 When the inclination is positive, it indicates that the earth’s magnetic lines are pointing downward in the Northern Hemisphere and when the inclination is negative, it indicates that the earth’s magnetic lines are pointing upward in the Southern Hemisphere.